dmytkost/HAZOP2RDF/README.md

 You can use the following commands to get quick results or customize the tests' configuration using pytest and pytest-cov flags:

 * `pytest`- to run quick test
-* `pytest --cov=src --cov-report term-missing`-to run a test with coverage report and missing statements
+* `pytest --cov=src --cov-report term-missing` - to run a test with coverage report and missing statements
-* `pytest --cov=src --cov-report html`-to run a test with coverage report and missing statements in html format (by default open htmlcov/index.html to see the results)
+* `pytest --cov=src --cov-report html` - to run a test with coverage report and missing statements in html format (by default open htmlcov/index.html to see the results)